Skip to Main Content

 Artificial Soil Saturation Trial

-1. What impact does saturated soils have on crop growth and yield?
+1. What impact does saturated soil have on crop growth and yield?

-2. If early-season ponding water creates N deficiency, can plants be “rescued” with a sidedress application of N?
+2. If early-season ponding water creates N deficiency, how much yield can be “rescued” with a sidedress application of N?

 3. Do hybrids differ in how they tolerate low soil oxygen levels and N loss from saturated soils?

 Treatments included two water regimes, two nitrogen programs and 10 Golden Harvest® corn hybrids.
-The water regimes were either blocks watered repeatedly with surface drip irrigation to create artificial saturated soil or blocks that were rainfed.
-Irrigation began at the V5 growth stage with a total of 24 inches of water being applied over eight consecutive days to keep the soil saturated within designated blocks (Figure 1).
-When the ground was dry enough to walk on after irrigation, half of both water regime blocks received 50 lbs of N/acre sidedressed as 32% UAN dribbled on the soil surface along both sides of the crop row using a hand applicator.
+The water regimes were either blocks watered repeatedly for 6-10 days to create artificial soil saturation or blocks that were rainfed.
+When the ground was dry enough to drive across after irrigation, half of both water regime blocks received 50 lbs/A of N sidedressed as 32% UAN dribbled on the soil surface along both sides of the crop row using a hand applicator.
 Irrigation treatment schedule and quantities are outlined in Graph 1.

 Summary